JetBrains/intellij-plugin-verifier/README.md

     * `-release-jetbrains-plugins release-plugins` points to a directory containing all the plugins built along with the **release** IDE.
      Plugins can be in form of `.jar`, `.zip` or directories.
     * `-trunk-jetbrains-plugins trunk-plugins` points to a directory containing all the plugins built along with the **trunk** IDE.
-2) The `-check-idea-only` is used to not report problems relating to Android Studio sources, which are authored by Google team and occasionally merged into IDEA sources: the IDEA developers can do nothing about the breakages introduced in Android Studio at this stage.
+2) `-subystems-to-check without-android` specifies that the Plugin Verifier should not show problems related to Android support.

 Here is the full syntax of the command: